willmscaleb/Personal-Data-Projects/NFL Expected Fantasy Points/Completion Probability Model/README.md

 # Expected Fantasy Points Part 1: Completion Probability

 ## Overview
-* Created a completion probability model to determine the expected fantasy points for every receiver target and quarterback pass attempt since 2009.
-*
+In this notebook, I explored expected fantasy points with respect to completion probability.
+Using my completion probability model, I calculated expected fantasy points for each target (not including the yards after catch component)